dovydasgulbinas/dovydasgulbinas.github.io/_posts/2018-07-07-creating-a-production-ready-django-app-pt2.md

 Using fabric2 CLI is relatively painless.
 You Can list all the available tasks by calling `fab2 -l`

+let's list fab2 tasks:

+    fab2 -l

+let's start our Django project using fab2:

+    fab2 run

+<asciinema-player src="/assets/cinemas/fab2.cast" cols="90" rows="25"></asciinema-player>

+# Outro

+This was a brief tutorial it did not even scratch the surface of fabric2 I highly recommend you to check.
+The `fabfile.py` for yourself and try to understand what is written in that script.
+I want to warn you that I may update the `fabfile.py` snippet showed in this blogpost, but this will be only for the greater good, because I currently have not fiugred out a way of importing bash environment variables to Nagios (Nagios is the core lib of fabric2).
+Happy hacking and please do leave questions and suggestions in the comments.

+return 0

 [1]: https://megamorphf.github.io/django/python/devops/skeleton/2018/06/27/creating-a-production-ready-django-app-pt1.html
 [2]: https://github.com/megamorphf/blog-django-skeleton